AserMalik/scarfkid/README.md

 Anyways, thanks for reading!

-PS: I won't be updating this repo frequently.
-I use Unity Collab to sync work between computers but I do plan on commiting meaningful changes here!
+###### PS: I won't be updating this repo frequently.
+I use Unity Collab to sync work between computers but I do plan on commiting large changes here!